geomatico/geoserver-inspire-metadata-example/README.md

 # Managing an INSPIRE metadata catalog in Geoserver

-Using CSW, CSW-ISO and Metadata extensions, and applying a modified version of the sample files from the manual.
+Using GeoServer 2.17.0 with CSW, CSW-ISO and Metadata extensions, and applying a modified version of the sample files from the manual.

 * [CSW extension documentation](https://docs.geoserver.org/stable/en/user/services/csw/index.html#csw)
 * [CSW-ISO extension documentation](https://docs.geoserver.org/stable/en/user/community/csw-iso/index.html)
 * [Metadata extension documentation](https://docs.geoserver.org/stable/en/user/community/metadata/index.html)
 * [INSPIRE metadata tutorial and sample files](https://docs.geoserver.org/stable/en/user/tutorials/metadata/index.html#tutorial-metadata)

-## Found bugs
+## Bugs found

 The extension can be used, with some rough edges.

-Could be interesting to talk to [Niels Charlier](https://github.com/NielsCharlier), contributor of latest changes to csw-iso and metadata extensions, to work together in fixing these.
+Could be interesting to talk to [Niels Charlier](https://github.com/NielsCharlier), contributor of latest changes to csw-iso and metadata extensions, and work together on fixing them.

 ### Extension is missing some requirements